mukasine/password-locker/readme.md

 ## Other behaviors(short codes):
 * cc : create a new user
-* d : display users
+* dc : display users
 * fc : find a use
 * ex : exit user list
 ## Bugs